makehumancommunity/makehuman-static-website/content/MPFB/Docs/characters/_index.md

 title: "MPFB Characters"
 draft: false
 weight: 25
-description: "How to work with characters"
+description: "How to work with MPFB characters in Blender: creating, modeling, skinning, rigging, adding clothes and body parts, and saving or loading presets."
 alwaysopen: false
 ---